paulcorpuz/bread-app/README.md

 ⏭️ Next Steps
 ============
-- [ ] Better optimization for mobile screens.
+- [ ] Improve optimization for mobile screens.
-- [ ] Update UI to include collections by city.
+- [ ] Update UI to include community collections by city.
-- [ ] Google Maps integration: Display bakery locations on a map.
+- [ ] Additional Google Maps Integration: Render bakery locations on a map.
-- [ ] Ability to search collection for bakeries by name or location.
+- [ ] Ability to search community collection(s) for bakeries by name or location.
+- [ ] Connect to Cloud storage (e.g., AWS S3) to store user images to enhance review  experience.
 - [ ] Ability to share on other social media platforms.
-- [ ] Connect to Cloud storage (like AWS S3) to store user images.
 - [ ] Inclusion of dietary concerns, (Sorry gluten-free friends.
-This is top priority!)
+This is top priority!!)